 In Italy, locals enjoy lemon sorbet as a warm-weather refreshment, palate cleanser, digestive, and even as a breakfast staple.
 And while Sicily has perfected its world-famous citrus Sorbetto al Limone, it was 8th Century Arab settlers who first introduced the island to these tart fruits, sugar cane, and to the concept of sorbet—eventually leading natives to discover gelato, granita, and the first versions of this lemon sorbet recipe!

 Today, Sicily produces millions of tons of citrus fruits, with lemon and orange groves aplenty in the fertile lands surrounding Mount Etna.
-So it’s no surprise that treats like Sorbetto al Limone, Limoncello, and Sgorropino have become synonymous with Italian cuisine.
+So it’s no surprise that treats like Sorbetto al Limone, Limoncello, Lemon Granita, and Sgorropino have become synonymous with Italian cuisine.

 The juice and zest of fresh, sun-ripened lemons infuse the simple syrup.
 The syrup is then frozen, becoming an irresistibly refreshing dessert.
 Whether you want to recreate the citrus sorbets you tasted while traveling in Italy, or simply looking for a cool refreshment, this recipe is for you!